cozy-elixir/cozy_publisher/README.md

     build: Post,
     as: :posts

-  # The @posts variable is first defined by FsBuild.
+  # The @posts module attribute is first defined by FsBuild.
   # Let's further modify it by sorting all posts by descending date.
   @posts Enum.sort_by(@posts, & &1.date, {:desc, Date})